University of North Carolina Athletics

 • Carolina’s five NCAA championships are the fifth most in men’s lacrosse history.
 The four women’s lacrosse championships are the third most all-time in the sport.

-• Carolina has won 87 individual, relay or doubles national championships in 14 sports, including two in 2024-25.
-Makayla Paige won the indoor 800 meters in women’s track and field and Ethan Strand won the indoor 3,000 meters in men’s track and field.
+• Carolina has won 89 individual, relay or doubles national championships in 14 sports, including two in 2025-26.
+Fencer Youseff Shamel won the men’s epee and Reese Brantmeier won singles in women’s tennis.

 • Sue Walsh, one of the elite backstrokers in U.S. swimming history, won 11 national championships (10 in the backstroke and one medley relay) from 1981-84.
-Eight of Walsh’s national titles were NCAA championships and three were conducted by the AIAW.
+Eight of Walsh’s national titles were NCAA championships (the other three were hosted by the AIAW).

 • T.J.
 Jaworsky, the 1994-95 National Wrestler of the Year and the Most Outstanding Wrestler in the 1995 NCAA Championships, is the only male athlete at Carolina to win three individual championships.
 He won titles at 134 pounds in 1993, 1994 (in the Smith Center) and 1995.